1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16

 Now the law came in alongside in order that the trespass might abound and where sin abounded, grace super-abounded.

-Paraphrase: Now the covenant that God made with Israel at Mount Sinai is very much like this covenant that God made with Adam.
+Paraphrase: Now we can see how the covenant which God made with Israel at Mount Sinai was itself a blessing from God.
+In some ways, we can say it was similar to the covenant which God made with Adam in the garden.
 God established this covenant or law with His people alongside the already existing covenant He had made with Abraham, Isaac, and Jacob.
-(Gal 3:17) This Mosaic covenant required Israel to obey if they were to receive it’s benefits; and in that sense, it was like the works or merit-based covenant that God made with Adam.
+(Galatians 3:17) This covenant at Sinai required Israel to obey if they were to receive the land of Canaan; and in that sense, it was like the works-based or merit-based covenant that God made with Adam.
 Now when we read the history of Israel, we can’t help but see that Israel was no more successful in keeping the terms of their covenant than Adam was.
-In fact, this was God’s purpose for giving them this covenant.
-(Gal 3:19) God didn’t mean for them to find favor with Him via this covenant.
-On the contrary, God meant for them to see just how unable they were to keep even its least requirements.
+In fact, this was God’s purpose in giving this covenant.
+(Galatians 3:19) God didn’t mean for His people to find favor with Him via this covenant.
+On the contrary, God meant for them to see just how unable they were to keep its requirements and to lead them to cry out for another and better covenant.
 On every page of Scripture, we read of Israel’s failure, their idolatry, their unfaithfulness, their rebellion, and their constant lapse into sin.
 What is the lesson we learn?
 We see how completely we need a covenant based on grace and not on our own works or merits.
 We need a covenant which depends on what God does for us and not on what we do for ourselves.
 And isn’t this the story of God’s chosen people?
-Their sin and guilt reached all the way to heaven, but God’s grace was even greater than all this sin, and He brought them a Second Adam who did for them what they could never do for themselves.
-This is the glorious covenant of God’s grace which we proclaim to the ends of the earth, …
+Their sin and guilt reached all the way to heaven, but God’s grace was greater than all their sin, and He brought them a Second Adam who did for them what they could not do for themselves.
+This is the glorious covenant of God’s grace which we proclaim to the ends of the earth.

 Comments: